-Intel® Advisor 2022.3.1 Release
+Intel[®] Advisor 2022.3.1 Release

 Intel ® Advisor 2022.3.1 may not include all the latest functional and security updates.
 New version of Intel® Advisor is targeted to be released around end of 2022 and will include additional functional and security updates.
-Customers should update to the latest version as it becomes available.

 Intel ® Advisor 2022.3 may not include all the latest functional and security updates.
 New version of Intel® Advisor is targeted to be released around end of 2022 and will include additional functional and security updates.
-Customers should update to the latest version as it becomes available.